SAP/spartacus-tua/README.md

 Spartacus currently can only be used with a SAP Commerce Cloud instance through Commerce APIs.

-For complete setup instructions, see [Building the Spartacus Storefront from Libraries](<link-to-tua-documentation-installation-guide>).
+For complete setup instructions, see [Building the TUA Spartacus Storefront from Libraries](https://sap.github.io/spartacus-docs/getting-started-with-tua-spartacus/).

 ## Customizing and Extending Spartacus